Updated on July 22, 2016.

 Get fewer haircuts

-If you get a haircut once every two months as opposed to every month, you’ll be saving 50% of your expenditures at the stylist.
-Considering the cost of hair care, over the course of a year this will really add up.
-Of course, for the sake of society you can still keep trimmed: just do it at home instead of at the hairstylist.
+If you get a haircut or cut and colored once every two months as opposed to once every month, you’ll save 50% and probably still look just fine.
+Considering the cost of hair care, over the course of a year this could really add up.
+Of course, stick to a simple style that a friend can trim for you for free, and you’ve got 100% savings.

 Borrow your reading material